MyBord/mybord-client/docs/build.md

     * run webpack with the dev configurations.
   * `webpack:prod`
     * run webpack with the prod configurations.
-  * `build:dev`
+  * `build:dev-client`
-    * build a dev build of the application.
+    * Builds the client with the dev webpack configuration.
   * `build:prod`
-    * build a prod build of the application.
+    * Builds the client with the prod webpack configuration.
-  * `run:dev`
+  * `run-local:local-client`
-    * runs a local version of the application that is connected to a local running back end server.
+    * runs a local version of the client that is connected to a local running back end server.
-  * `run:prod`
+  * `run-local:dev-client`
-    * runs a local version of the application that is connected to the production server.
+    * runs a local version of the client that is connected to a running development server hosted at Heroku.

 ## VI.
 Env Vars